Today's Articles

 In 1954, Julius Nyerere, a schoolteacher who was then one of only two Tanganyikans educated to the university level, organized a political party—the Tanganyika African National Union (TANU).
 Through that party, Tanganyika became independent, retaining the British monarch as Queen of Tanganyika, and Nyerere became Prime Minister under a new constitution.

 The country was a colony and part of German East Africa after the Berlin Conference when it became a British mandate under the League of Nations.
-One year later, a republican constitution was implemented with Nyerere as Tanganyika's first president.
+One year later, a republican constitution was implemented, and Nyerere became Tanganyika's first president.
 Zanzibar received its independence from the United Kingdom on December 10, 1963, as a constitutional monarchy under its Sultan.
-On January 12, 1964, the African majority revolted against the sultan.
+On January 12, 1964, the African majority revolted against the Sultan.

 A new government was formed with the ASP leader, Abeid Karume, as President of Zanzibar and Chairman of the Revolutionary Council.
 In the first few days of what would come to be known as the Zanzibar Revolution, between 5,000 and 15,000 Arabs and Indians were murdered.